Image: ZBW / License: CC-BY-4.0

-Impact School: Science Transfer in the 21st century
+Impact School 2018: Science Transfer in the 21st century

 CALL FOR APPLICATIONS

 Participants are asked to apply with a letter of interest, giving a brief overview of one of their own research topics and how the training could increase the societal impact of their research (approx. 500 words).
-The impact school is limited to 25 participants.
+The training is limited to 25 participants.

+Participation is free.
 Participants can apply for a travel allowance of up to 200 € (depending on the expenditures that will be actually incurred).
-In that case please include a statement and a short explanation of the costs to your application.
+In that case, please include a statement and a short explanation of the costs to your application.

-Applications should be sent to firstname.lastname@example.org by September 30, 2017 with the subject line “impact school”.
+Deadline Extended!: Applications should be sent to Susanne Melchior (email@example.com) by August 10th, 2018 with the subject line “Impact School 2018”.

-The training is divided into three modules, representing three different impact dimensions: (1) Media & society, (2) politics, and (3) business.
-Societal and media impact includes all forms of communication and interaction between researchers and actors from civil society, like scientific journalism and citizen science.
-Political impact focuses on policy making and how research can support informed political decision-making.
+The training is divided into three modules, representing three different impact dimensions: (1) media & society, (2) politics, and (3) business.
+Societal and media impact includes interaction between researchers and actors from civil society, like scientific journalism and citizen science.
+Political impact focuses on how research can support informed political decision-making.
 Business impact is generated when scientific insights are converted into business models, for example, in spin-off companies or patents.
 Each day of the three-day training focuses on one of these impact dimensions.